deeplearning-wisc/cider/README.md

 ## Quick Start

+Remarks: This is the initial version of our codebase, and while the scripts are functional, there is much room for improvement in terms of streamlining the pipelines for better efficiency.
+Additionally, there are unused parts that we plan to remove in an upcoming cleanup soon.
+Stay tuned for more updates.

 ### Data Preparation

 The default root directory for ID and OOD datasets is `datasets/`.
 We consider the following (in-distribution) datasets: CIFAR-10, CIFAR-100, and ImageNet-100.